saidvandeklundert/learn/_posts/2021-11-16-calling-rust-from-python-using-pyo3.md

  Jan is 6 years old.
 ```

-Note, `pydantic` is one of my favorite Python packages.
+Note, `pydantic` is one of my favourite Python packages.
 The `.json()` method I used here convert the class to a JSON string.

 ## Have Rust use a logger from the Python runtime